-The statement of net position answers the question of how well the School performed financially during 2020.
+The Statement of Net Position answers the question of how well the School performed financially during 2020.
 This statement includes all assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position, both financial and capital and current and long-term, using the accrual basis of accounting, which is the accounting used by most private-sector companies.
-This basis of accounting takes into account all revenues earned and expenses incurred during the year, regardless of when the cash is received or expended.
+This basis of accounting takes into account all revenues and expenses during the year, regardless of when the cash is received or expended.

-Table 1 provides a summary of the School's Net Position for fiscal year 2020 and fiscal year 2019.
+Table 1 provides a summary of the School's Net Position for fiscal year 2020 and 2019.